nuxt-modules/i18n/docs/basic-usage.md

 ## nuxt-link

-When rendering internal links in you app using `<nuxt-link>`, you need to get proper URLs for the current locale.
+When rendering internal links in your app using `<nuxt-link>`, you need to get proper URLs for the current locale.
 To do this, **nuxt-i18n** registers a global mixin that provides some helper functions:

 * `localePath` – Returns the localized URL for a given page.
 The first parameter can be either the name of the route or an object for more complex routes.
 A locale code can be passed as the second parameter to generate a link for a specific language: